Teaching and student support

 Information and advice for teaching staff and colleagues supporting students across the University.

-Most teaching in Michaelmas term 2021 is expected to take place in-person.
+Most teaching in the 2021/22 academic year is expected to take place in-person.

 This includes tutorials, seminars, supervisions and classes, as well as lab, performance and practice-based activities.
-Fieldwork and overseas research study will also resume (subject to international travel restrictions).
-Large lectures can remain online in Michaelmas term 2021, but departments may offer them in-person if preferred.
+Fieldwork and overseas research study will also continue (subject to international travel restrictions).

-In addition, there may be students who are unable to return to the UK at this time, or are required to self-isolate, and it is important their learning needs continue to be met.
+In addition, there may be students who are unable to travel to the UK, or are required to self-isolate, and it is important their learning needs continue to be met.
 This may mean teaching in a hybrid format in some situations.

 To mitigate the disruptions due to COVID-19, including disruption to schooling prior to arrival, subjects/departments are encouraged to retain the most successful innovations of their online teaching from the 2020-21 academic year.

-A new page has been published on the Centre for Teaching and Learning, providing support and guidance for those teaching in the 2021/22 academic year.
+A page has been published on the Centre for Teaching and Learning (CTL) website, providing support and guidance for those teaching in the 2021/22 academic year.
 This includes:

 - Advice about flexible and inclusive teaching